Rajasthan itinerary: the highlights in 3 weeks

 Galtaji: Galtaji is a complex of several palaces and temples with very beautiful paintings inside.
 It is a peaceful place inhabited by peacocks and monkeys and is therefore sometimes also called the monkey temple.

 Gaitore: The Gaitore cenotaphs are the place where many of the former royal rulers were cremated.
 This place gets surprisingly few visitors even tough the cenotaphs are very pretty with intricate carvings.

 There are frequent trains and buses from Delhi to Jaipur taking between 5 to 6 hours.
 The best train is the Delhi Ajmer Shatabdi express leaving New Delhi train station every day at 06:05 and arriving in Jaipur at 10:35.
 This is the fastest train taking only 4 hours and 30 minutes.
 Because the train starts in New Delhi delays are not as common as with other trains.

-The main reason for me to include Bikaner to my itinerary was to visit the Karni Mata temple in Deshnok.
-Bikaner was actually just a necessary stop in my desire to worship rats, but it turned out to be a nice city as well.
+The main reason for me to include Bikaner to my Rajasthan itinerary was to visit the Karni Mata temple in Deshnok.
+Bikaner was actually just a necessary stop in my desire to see people worship rats, but it turned out to be a very nice city as well.